ai2cm/fv3net/workflows/prognostic_c48_run/README.md

                         pod.
 ```

 The prognostic run will grab the fv3config.yml file residing at the `initial_condition_url` and update it with any values specified in `prog_config_yml`, which can also include a `kubernetes`-key section to pass pod resource requests to `fv3run` (example shown below).
-A prognostic-run configuration section ("scikit_learn") is added to the configuration for execution of the ML model within this workflow member.
+The prognostic-run ML configuration section "scikit_learn" is added (or updated if it already exists) to use the ML model specified as a command-line argument to `orchestrate_submit_job.py`.

 ### `prog_config_yml` example